jvfd3/TabletopCards/Files/Eruma/readme.md

 A type is a special action a card can do as long as it is face-up on the Playfield.
 This action has no cost.

-- **Cursed**: This card's effect is active while it is in your hand.
+- **Curse**: This card's effect is active while it is in your hand.
 - **Evasive**: You can flip this card face-down in your turn.
 - **Flying**: You can return this card to your hand in your turn.
 - **Invulnerable**: Only "Slayer" type cards can attack or kill this card by using powers.